zejiangh/Filter-GaP/README.md

-# Channel-Level CNN Model Compression via Filter Exploration
+# FilterExpo: CNN Model Compression via Filter Exploration

-This repository is an official PyTorch implementation of the paper "Channel-Level CNN Model Compression via Filter Exploration".
+This repository is the official implementation of the paper "FilterExpo: CNN Model Compression via Filter Exploration".

+## Highlights

 ## Dependency